Ladvien/ladvien.github.io/_posts/2020-06-15-arduino-nano-33-bluetooth-low-energy-setup.md

   rxChar.setEventHandler(BLEWritten, onRxCharValueUpdate);
 ```

-Lastly, we command the Bluetooth LE hardware to begin advertiziing its services and characteristics to the world.
+Lastly, we command the Bluetooth LE hardware to begin advertizing its services and characteristics to the world.
 Well, at least +/-30ft of the world.
 ```cpp
   // Let's tell devices about us.
   BLE.advertise();
 ```

-Before beginning the main loop, I like sptting out all of the hardware information we setup.
+Before beginning the main loop, I like spiting out all of the hardware information we setup.
 This makes it easy to add it into whatever other applications we are developing which will be connecting to the newly initialized peripheral.
 ```cpp
   // Print out full UUID and MAC address.
   Serial.println("Peripheral advertising info: ");